Dukemz/NovoBotLegacySource/README.md

 # NovoBot Legacy Source Code
 Source code for some parts of the legacy version of NovoBot and NovoBot Nightly.

-PLEASE do NOT just copy the code from here and call it your own bot without changing a single thing.
-This repository is for LEARNING PURPOSES ONLY.
-As such, remember to follow the license included in this repository.
+Please don't just copy the code from here and call it your own.
+This repository is for learning purposes (mostly so you can learn how *not* to code because me from 5 years ago certainly liked using single letter variables a lot).

-Yeah this repository doesn't have many files I'll add more later.